PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/The Skull of Captain Yarlin.md

 "Who gives a rats!"
 Yarlin scowled, "You're not signing a pact with them, you're signing it with me!
 What about what you want?"

 Clara shook her head again, "I love them as they are now... that life... what you described.
 It wouldn't be them.
 It would feel like them, look like them, but there'd be something missing.
-I need Tiv's toys, Ashna's clairvoyance, I need the look in Meimei's eyes, the way Britt talks to me and noone else, and I need Marcus' mission to help others...
+I need Tiv's toys, Ashna's clairvoyance, I need the look in Meimei's eyes, the way Britt talks to me so softly but nobody else, and I need Marcus' mission to help others...
 I need their... everything... to be happy."

 Yarlin scoffed, "Hmph..." taking a moment, "Well it was worth a try.
 So be it!
-Let it be on your head then, if any of the wardens die in this adventure of yours, you'll always know I offered you a way to save them, forever."
+Let it be on your head then, if any of the wardens die in this adventure of yours, you'll always know I offered you a way to save them, and you didn't take it."

 Clara sighed softly, stroking the cranium of the skull, "Don't even say such an awful thing, Yarlin.
 I trust my friends."

 Yarlin twitched in her hand, side-eyeing her, "Your sweetness even gives me a tooth-ache," he scoffed.
 "I can at least tell you who'd be willing to knock boots with you if you tried it on... for the cost of your question, of course."

-Clara felt herself giggle, and almost dropped the skull, "I'll be okay... thank you."
+Clara felt herself giggle, and almost dropped the skull from laughing, "I'll be okay... thank you."

 Yarlin grumbled softly, "If you're going to kiss me, you should do it quickly.
 The girls outside are getting antsy."